-The group, recently having welcomed Leipzig/Halle Airport as its newest member, has tasked itself with harmonizing the German Airport CDM implementations as much as possible so airspace users are not confused by a multitude of rules across the country.
+The group consisting of airport operators from Munich Airport, Fraport AG, Berlin Brandenburg Airport, Stuttgart Airport, Hamburg Airport, Leipzig/Halle Airport and Düsseldorf Airport as well as DFS members from the local Towers and Headquarters in Langen has tasked itself with harmonizing the German Airport CDM implementations as much as possible so airspace users are not confused by a multitude of rules across the country.
 ACDM@GER also represents its members with a single voice in international working groups.